ipfs/devgrants/open-grants/open-proposal-defi-for-sustainable-supply-chains-2.md

 ## Milestones and Funding

-Work for milestones will begin on Oct.
-1st, 2022
+Work for milestones will begin on July 1st, 2022

 | Milestone | Description                                                                             | Hrs | Cost |
 | --------- | --------------------------------------------------------------------------------------- | --- | ---- |